FAQ

 I'm not sure what my difficulties are or what support I need, what should I do?

 Speak to your GP initially if you are finding it hard to understand your difficulties and what support you might need.
-If you want to access support from Edinburgh Psychiatry, fill in our online self-referral form with as many details as you can, and we will review it to see if we can offer you an initial appointment to discuss things further.
+If you'd like support from Edinburgh Psychiatry, fill in our online self-referral form with as many details as you can, and we will review it to see if we can offer you an initial appointment to discuss things further.

 Are the sessions confidential?